-A general conclusion of this Review is that senior secondary assessment and tertiary entrance in Queensland are in need of attention.
+A general conclusion of the Queensland Review of Senior Assessment and Tertiary Entrance 2014 is that senior secondary assessment and tertiary entrance in Queensland are in need of attention.
 It is more than twenty years since the current OP system was designed, and the broad features of the senior assessment system have been in place even longer.
 Over the past two decades, assessment and tertiary entrance processes have been the subject of ongoing modifications.
 Although the current processes have served Queensland well, we believe that they will be less adequate in meeting future needs and that the time has come for a redesign.

 Any redesign must recognise and preserve strengths of the current arrangements.
-The challenge is to design senior assessment and tertiary selection processes appropriate to Queensland in the twenty-first century, rather than attempt to reconstruct arrangements from the past or to adopt solutions from elsewhere.
+The challenge is to design senior assessment and tertiary selection processes appropriate to Queensland in the 21st Century, rather than attempt to reconstruct arrangements from the past or to adopt solutions from elsewhere.
 We include among the strengths of existing Queensland arrangements the use of classroom teachers' judgments of students' performances and work, and believe that this aspect of the current system must be preserved as a significant element of future assessment arrangements.

 The following recommendations list major features of our proposed redesign.
 It has not been possible in a Review of this kind to develop detailed implementation plans to accompany these recommendations.
 We recognise that this more detailed work is essential and will need to be undertaken prior to implementation.
 We also recognise that our recommendations have resourcing implications.
-A higher level of investment will be required to build the twenty-first century assessment system we envisage.
+A higher level of investment will be required to build the 21st Century system we envisage.
 And beyond this, there are likely to be implications for capacity building within the responsible agencies: QCAA and QTAC.